glennsvel90/Food-Pantry-Locator/README.txt

 gecoding API returned for the user-entered input.
 If you cannot see any data when you open the where.html file, you might want to check the JavaScript or developer console for your browser.

+Structure for this open-source project was through www.py4inf.com/code/geodata.zip